Youssef Aftimus: Impact

-The "Yellow House" controversy
+The "Yellow House"

 The Barakat mansion also known as the "Yellow House" was designed by Aftimus and was slated for demolition in 1997 since it was heavily damaged during the Lebanese Civil War.
 The mansion is located in Achrafieh's Sodeco area, intersecting the civil war demarcation line.
 It was saved by Lebanese activists (particularly the architect Mona Hallak) who had articles about the mansion published in the press almost on a daily basis, wrote petitions, and organized rallies in front of the building.
 In 2000, Atelier de Recherche ALBA produced a large-scale installation based on narratives from this building and its neighborhood.
-Protests finally led to the suspension of the decision to destroy the Barakat building in 2003 and the municipality of Beirut decided to acquire it in order to install a memory museum with artifacts tracing the 7,000-year history of the city.
-The municipality counts on the support of France to advance the restoration.
+Protests finally led to the suspension of the decision to destroy the building in 2003 and the municipality of Beirut decided to acquire it in order to install a city memory museum with artifacts tracing the 7,000-year history of the city.
+The municipality obtained support from the government of France to advance the restoration.
+The museum, known as Beit Beirut (the House of Beirut), was inaugurated in 2017 on the eve of the anniversary commemorating the Lebanese Civil War.